sharanbngr/blip/README.md

 Posterior plots are automatically made in the output directory specified in params.ini

+8) If you want to generate local documentation pages you also need sphinx

+`pip install sphinx`

 **Note**: The code is setup to work with python 3 and might not work with python2 More documentation at https://sharanbngr.github.io/blip/